 Many smaller, flat-roofed structures like garages and storage sheds experience similar issues with water damage as well.

 While solar attic fans cannot fix the inherent problems of ponding water and poor drainage, popular models like iSolar Solutions’ 20W-MOD-SNV have proven to be extremely effective at pushing out moisture-filled air from within both residential and commercial environments.
 Over the years, solar attic fans like these have brought effective ventilation to flat-roofed buildings like solar kilns, portable office buildings at constructions sites, garden sheds and even outdoor toilets.

 Even buildings with high-pitched roofs are not immune to the dangers of water damage.

-Most houses may have roofs designed to shed snow and rainwater more effectively than flat roofs, but they can still suffer from the same moisture-induced problems with mould and rot when leaks or ice dams form.
+Most houses may have roofs designed to shed snow and rainwater more effectively than flat roofs.
+However, they can still suffer from the same moisture-induced problems with mould and rot when leaks or ice dams form.

 By pushing out moisture-laden air from within the attic of homes, solar attic fans can help homeowners drastically reduce the amount of mould, mildew and rot that may build up after years of exposure to rainfall and high humidity.
-In addition to making buildings safer to live and work in, the added ventilation provided by solar attic fans also helps extend the life of roofing materials in the long run.
+The added ventilation provided by solar attic fans also helps extend the life of roofing materials in the long run.